keith-oak/unifiedcatalogpy/README.md

   - ~~Data Quality~~ (no API support yet!)

 > [!WARNING]
 > This library is currently in development and the features listed above are yet to be implemented.
+It is not affiliated with Microsoft.

 ## Quick Start 🚀